ppy/osu-wiki/news/2020-31-12-mappers-report-fall.md

 ### NAT Additions

-A star shining brighter than the sun has ascended from the Beatmap Nominators and is shining now in a scary red color in the osu! sky. [hypercyte](https://osu.ppy.sh/users/9155377) is the newest addition to the Nomination Assessment Team!
+A star shining brighter than the sun has ascended from the Beatmap Nominators and is now shining in a scary red color in the osu! sky. [hypercyte](https://osu.ppy.sh/users/9155377) is the newest addition to the Nomination Assessment Team!
 After two years of work in the Beatmap Nominators, he will now support the osu!
 NAT with the evaluation of applications and Beatmap Nominators to ensure a constant flow of new additions to the BNG.

 Among the fruit catchers shines another star, with [Spectator](https://osu.ppy.sh/users/702598) joining the NAT for osu!catch.
-With being a BAT in 2014 and a GMT in 2015, he made his comeback just three months ago as a Beatmap Nominator and now being back to the red names as a NAT.
+With being a BAT in 2014 and a GMT in 2015, he made his comeback just three months ago as a Beatmap Nominator and now back to the red names as a NAT.
 He will aid Deif and Greaper on their mission to keep the mapping scene of osu!catch alive!

 So once more: Welcome hypercyte & Spectator!

 ### NAT Retirement

-After the good news we also have a sad one for you.
+For where there's good news, sad news soon follows.
 [Nepuri](https://osu.ppy.sh/users/6637817) has decided to take his leave.
-In over a year of work he helped the osu!taiko Beatmap Nominators to get back to their old strength.
-Now that he successfully accomplished this task, we hope he will find a fine and well deserved rest.
+In over a year of work he has helped the osu!taiko Beatmap Nominators to get back to their old strength.
+Now that he successfully accomplished this task, we hope he will find a well deserved rest.

-Thank you for all your work for the game and we wish you all the best!
+Thank you for all your hard work for the game and we wish you all the best!

 ### Beatmap Nominator Expectations